 SAH.
-Pathological Q waves, ST elevation or depression; prolonged QTc, wide, large & deeply inverted (neurogenic or cerebral) T waves; prominent U waves > 1 mm amplitude common causing incorrect suspicion of myocardial ischemia antecubital IV to be placed so pt. can go directly to CT (prepped for infusion).
+Pathological Q waves, ST elevation or depression; prolonged QTc, wide, large & deeply inverted (neurogenic or cerebral) T waves; prominent U waves > 1 mm amplitude common causing incorrect suspicion of myocardial ischemia directly to CT (prepped for infusion).
 Hydrate as necessary to maintain CPP but do not give large fluid boluses unless hypotensive.
 Stroke pts experience cerebral edema as a result of hypoxic tissue damage.
 Excess fluids (IV) will worsen this edema and increase damage to brain tissue.
+Excess fluid loading is harmful in stroke; scene times are shortened if IVs are deferred or started enroute

 IV usually unnecessary at scene unless DAI is indicated or hypoglycemic.
 Avoid multiple attempts.
-Hospital may ask for lg.
-(18-20 g)
+Hospital may ask for Ig.
+(18-20 g) antecubital IV to be placed so pt. can go